 The food was amazing and the generous portions were great value, yet tourists don’t seem to come here.
-We went by taxi but I returned the following day as it was so good, and it is really easy to get to.
+I returned the following day as it was so good, and it is really easy to get to.

 Take the Metropolitano to Javier Prado station (northbound from Miraflores or southbound from Centro), and from there, get in any collectivo heading east along the main road Avenida Javier Prado Este.
 I said “Rosa Toro” to the man on the door to check that the bus was going there, and he nodded.
 Whenever I take a local bus and plan to get off before last stop, I ask the driver or ticket collector to let me know when we get to where I am going.
 It is so simple and always works.
 Be sure to sit at the front so he or she doesn’t forget you.
 The collectivo dutifully screeched to a halt at the corner with Avenida Agustín de la Rosa Toro, the man steps aside to let me out, and I paid him 1 sol (about 20p).